 Paul and I met in Utah at a disaster response bootcamp held by the Field Innovation Team.
-The bootcamp taught disaster preparedness skills, and served to recruit first responder volunteers as well.
+The bootcamp taught disaster preparedness skills, and served to recruit first responder volunteers.
 Paul facilitated a team building activity that challenged us to write and perform a song about disaster response.
-Having never written or performed before, we were challenged, and a bit frightened.
-It was a thrust into unfamiliar territory.
+Having never written or performed before, our group was thrust into unfamiliar territory.
 It forced us to become resourceful, think creatively, and the experience created real opportunities for us to bond.

 I wanted to ask Paul what he thought about the experience of music.
 I had heard Ray Kurzweil talk about how making music is unique to humans (Ray says other animals can't keep a beat, although there might still be debate).
 I have also experienced deep emotional responses connected with musical experience.
 Here's what Paul had to say.